CoalaWeb/coalaweb-docs/docs/joomla/extensions/gears/system-parts.md

 ## <a class="doc-top" name="overview"></a>Overview

-CoalaWeb Gears is a Swiss army knife full of great little tools that you can use with or without a CoalaWeb extension.
+**CoalaWeb Gears** is a Swiss army knife full of great little tools that you can use with or without a CoalaWeb extension.

-<div class="uk-alert">When you install CoalaWeb Gears all the parts of the system will be installed at the same time making installing, upgrading and uninstalling a breeze.</div>
+<div class="uk-alert">When installing all the parts of the system will be installed at the same time making installing, upgrading and uninstalling a breeze.</div>

 ## <a name="plugins"></a>Plugins